Power Bicycle

 Most vendors just want to bolt on a few eye-catching parts and spin the benefits.
 Very few “racing engines” perform any better than the base 80cc model.

-Looking for a performance boost?
-The standard 80cc bicycle motor kit with aftermarket carb, power pipe, and 36 tooth rear sprocket is the best option.
+Looking for the fastest motorized bicycle kit?
+The standard 80cc with aftermarket carb, power-pipe, and 36 tooth rear sprocket is the best option.

-If you’re looking for a 2-stroke engine with tons of torque and power, the 100cc bicycle engine kit is the way to go.
-As the saying goes, “There is no replacement for displacement” and a 100cc bicycle engine kit is the largest 2 stroke bicycle motor available.
+If you’re looking for a 2-stroke with tons of torque, the 100cc bike motor is the way to go.
+As the saying goes, “There is no replacement for displacement” and a 100cc is the largest, purpose built 2 stroke bike motor kit available.

 The advantage of the 100cc engine kit is that the torque allows the use of a smaller rear sprocket.
 100cc engines can use higher gearing to provide higher top speeds than other bicycle motors.